NegNus/i3wm-Dotfiles/README.md

 # I have no idea if it will work on your PC/Laptop (because of dependencies🥀)

+I used [GNU Stow](https://github.com/aspiers/stow) to manage all my dotfiles

 ---

 <img width="1919" height="1079" alt="dskp" src="https://github.com/user-attachments/assets/d234fa60-3a41-43ac-924a-71ff5b57a4b7" />